 With most analytics tools, you’ll only get access to demographics for a subset of your website’s visitors.
 However, if you have a large enough pool of data, that information can present you with a fairly accurate breakdown of your audience.

 If you haven’t set up an analytics tool for your website yet, the best time to do so is now.
-It takes a while for platforms such as Google Analytics to collect enough data to produce usable results.
+Platforms such as Google Analytics take a while to collect enough data to produce usable results.

 Where To Find Your Audience